 Pre-existing Conditions

-Declaring pre-existing medical conditions may increase your premium or require a medical screening.
-Failing to disclose conditions can void your entire policy.
-This is especially important for Fiji travel given the limited local medical facilities.
+Declaring pre-existing conditions may increase your premium.
+Given Fiji's limited medical facilities, honest disclosure is critical.
+Failing to declare conditions can void your entire policy.

 ๐Ÿ“‹